VetLig

 Advantages:

-Can also be used for very heavy dogs >70kg
+Can also be used with very heavy dogs >70kg

-Reproduction of the natural anatomy without serious intervention in the bone structure
+Replicating the natural anatomy without serious interference with the bone structure

-the patient's hind leg can be loaded again very soon (!) after the operation without any risks (nevertheless, we recommend resting on a leash for the first few weeks)
+The patient's hind leg can be used again very quickly (!) after the operation without any risks (although we recommend resting on a leash in the first few weeks)

-Lower costs than with TPLO or TTA, if you look at the total effort incl. aftercare and physiotherapy
+Lower costs than TPLO or TTA when you look at the total effort including follow-up treatment and physiotherapy

-✓ especially with young animals This method does not prevent the later use of Zlig or TPLO / TTA - the latter, on the other hand, are one-time and final and, in the worst case, mean amputation if there are new problems.
+✓ especially at young animals This method does not prevent you from having to use Zlig or TPLO / TTA again later - the latter, however, are one-off and final and if problems arise again, in the worst case scenario it means amputation

-at old animals and bilateral ligament ruptures can be treated in one operation using the Petlig method ® (only one anaesthetic risk; parallal surgery of both knees by two surgeons = shortened surgery time etc.) treat both torn ligaments and the animal is ready in time (here: Example of a 14 year old dog two days after surgery) is resilient again and has a better quality of life again
+at old animals and bilateral ligamentous lesionss can be done in one operation with the one we developed Petlig Method ® (only one-time risk of anesthesia; parallel operation of both knees by two surgeons = shortened operation time, etc.) both torn ligaments are treated and the animal is recovered promptly (here: Example of a 14 year old dog two days after surgery) is resilient again and has a better quality of life again

 Disadvantage:

-X higher costs than with capsular fascia lifting according to Meutstege or lateral thread tightening
+X higher costs than capsular fascia tightening according to Meutstege or lateral suture restraint

 FAQs about the Zlig (formerly: VetLig) method